gfyddha/Fly-CL/readme.md

 # Fly-CL: A Fly-Inspired Framework for Enhancing Efficient Decorrelation and Reduced Training Time in Pre-trained Model-based Continual Representation Learning

-This repository contains the official implementation of our paper:
+This repository contains the official implementation of our ICLR 2026 paper:
 **"Fly-CL: A Fly-Inspired Framework for Enhancing Efficient Decorrelation and Reduced Training Time in Pre-trained Model-based Continual Representation Learning."**

 ![](assets/Fig1.png)